iguanacore/acs-modding-guide-iguana/Readme.md

 For custom items, a few posts about their capabilities, any questions about them can be directed to the author: [LINK](https://arch.b4k.co/vg/thread/345895292/#345919017)

 For blueprints, it’s not that different from the Land of Illusions or even basic gameplay.
+[Additional blueprint related information can be found here.](information/Blueprints.md)

 # General Conceptions
 The Readme_EN.txt in the Mods folder is a good resource to get started.
 Go over it.
 Done?